-[jpshare]At the 1939 World’s Fair, Massachusetts launched a celebrity onto the world’s stage.
+At the 1939 World’s Fair, Massachusetts launched a celebrity onto the world’s stage.
 She had beautiful brown eyes, gorgeous hair, a sultry walk and horns.
 She was Elsie the Cow, spokescow for the Borden Dairy Company.

 Borden’s PR firm, always looking for ways to increase the company’s exposure, began reviewing the questions submitted by the crowds.
 Which cow was Elsie, was an oft-repeated question.
 There was no Elsie, of course, but there soon would be.

-The eager publicists began combing through the herd, looking for a girl with just the right look, and they found it in the beautiful You’ll Do Lobelia.
+The eager publicists began combing through the herd, looking for a girl with just the right look.
+They found it in the beautiful You’ll Do Lobelia.
 More than just beauty, they noticed she actually seemed to like people, to make eye contact.
 And at that moment, a star was born.
-She was rechristened Elsie, and moved front and center in the exhibit.
+They rechristened her Elsie, and moved her front and center in the exhibit.

 By the time the fair closed, Elsie was one of the most popular and most photographed exhibits at the event.
 But the publicity didn’t stop there.
 Borden sent Elsie on a cross-country tour via railroad.
-With a pen designed to look like a four-poster bed, she delighted crowds as she made stops in towns where she was treated like a VIP.
-When she reached the West Coast, Elsie even made a cameo in the film ‘Little Men,’ playing Elsie the Moo Girl of the World’s Fair before returning back to her East Coast roots.
+With a pen designed to look like a four-poster bed, she delighted crowds.
+She got VIP treatment as she made stops in each town.
+When she reached the West Coast, Elsie even made a cameo in the film Little Men, playing Elsie the Moo Girl of the World’s Fair.
+She then returned to her East Coast roots.

-The Borden Elsie the Cow cartoon ranks as one of the most memorable product promotions of the last century, with Elsie memorabilia now featured in the Smithsonian Museum of American History.
+The Borden Elsie the Cow cartoon ranks as one of the most memorable product promotions of the last century.
+Elsie memorabilia now featured in the Smithsonian’s National Museum of American History.